 Then, two other officers in sage green uniforms came and the respondent described that they were in a large white Mercedes van, with no signs showing if it was a Greek police car or not.
 The respondent said that after the officers had taken their phones, the group was loaded in the Mercedes van.
 Also, he said that two officers came with them.
 There was no seat to sit on inside the vehicle, nor were there any windows and the car was locked from all sides.

 They drove for about ten minutes, on both paved and unpaved roads.
 Then they arrived at a detention place which was surrounded by a barbed fence that was “not so high”.
-The respondent recognized the place as Orestiada detention site since he was detained there in a previous pushback.
+The respondent recognized the place as being close to Orestiada as he was detained there in a previous pushback.

 The detention site consisted of a ground floor building, old, with a small yard, and in the back, there was an entrance leading to one cell.
 The respondent said that there was no sign or plate to indicate that it was an official governmental building.
 He recalled that there was a building that looked like a hospital near to the detention place.
 “I couldn’t focus very well because once we got there, the officers asked us to turn around so that we would look at the wall”.
 There were four other officers wearing green camouflage uniforms and balaclavas.
 The respondent saw a red and yellow logo on their arms, and it was written police in English on their chest and their back.